 Margaret McGregor explains how to find Prerogative Court of Canterbury (PCC) wills for family history research

 Until the introduction of a civil Court of Probate in 1858, wills in England and Wales were proved in church courts, of which the most important was the Prerogative Court of Canterbury.
-During lockdown, The National Archives (TNA) has made its digital collections free to download following the coronavirus lockdown, and this includes Prerogative Court of Canterbury wills which date from 1384 to 1858.
+Since the covid lockdown of 2020, The National Archives (TNA) has made its digital collections free to download, and this includes Prerogative Court of Canterbury wills which date from 1384 to 1858.

 Although most people in this period did not leave a will, your ancestor will have if they were relatively wealthy.
 If you can find a copy of a will, it’s a goldmine of family history detail.
 It reveals not just when and where your ancestor died, but the names of other relatives who they left money and property to.
 The bequests can provide a fascinating insight into which family members they favoured, and which ones they didn’t!